I love playing board games and want to have the best board game accessories and upgrades for them all!

 For example, the underwater blue mode moves through different shades of blue and works brilliantly for Captain Sonar.
 We actually feel as though we are underwater in a submarine like in the game.

-For Villainous I usually change it to red to make the atmosphere feel evil and dark because we are all playing as bad guys from Disney.
+For Disney Villainous I usually change it to red to make the atmosphere feel dark because we are all playing as bad guys from Disney.

 Colour-changing LED bulbs are pretty inexpensive and usually come with a remote control to change the colour easily.
 This colour-changing LED bulb on Amazon looks very similar to the one I have.